top of page

 Q: What methods of discipline do you use?

-A: We do not condone any kind of physical discipline, nor do we do ‘time-outs’.
-It is important that behaviour management is age-appropriate.
-For example, a toddler that is hurting someone may be redirected to a new activity.
-It is crucial to us that our children learn appropriate social skills and this is done through Positive Child Guidance such as redirecting, reasoning and modelling to empower them to use a variety of self regulation skills.
-Behaviour management is monitored regularly and our Educators attend a variety of Professional Development workshops to ensure they are up to date with current practices.
+A: We do not endorse any form of physical discipline, nor do we implement 'time-outs.'
+It is essential that behavior management strategies are age-appropriate.
+For instance, if a toddler is displaying harmful behavior, we redirect them to a new activity.
+Our priority is to help children develop appropriate skills through Positive Child Guidance techniques, including redirection, reasoning, and modeling, which empower them to utilize a range of self-regulation skills.
+We regularly monitor behavior management practices, and our Educators participate in various Professional Development workshops to stay informed about current methodologies.

 Q: How do you communicate with families?